 3. Why does a coordinator need to be involved in my project?

 The district coordinator will be able to help you with calling for utility locates, permitting, land use applications, asbestos testing and other requirements as needed.
 Also, your coordinator can act as a liaison in the event that your project impacts neighboring THPRD facilities or there are Title IX implications.
 They are also responsible for collecting volunteer release forms, and helping to coordinate funding.
 The coordinator will process needed contracts, and maintain project files for District archives.
 Your assigned district coordinator will need take a more pro-active role in the larger, more detailed projects.

-Please note: For projects over $10,000, quotes must be obtained from at least three (3) contractors.
+Please note: For projects over $10,000, IDENTICAL quotes must be obtained from at least three (3) contractors.
 Your district coordinator will assist in getting necessary quotes.

 4. What about insurance for volunteers and contractors?

 Beaverton School District does not extend insurance coverage for volunteers, including worker's compensation.
 Make sure your volunteers know they will need to use their personal insurance coverage if necessary.
 A hold harmless agreement will be provided to you.
 Make as many copies as necessary and have all volunteers sign and return the form to your district coordinator.

 If hiring a contractor, the District requires proof of insurance and this will be verified by your coordinator during contracting.
 They must also be licensed and bonded.
 This requirement helps protect you, the project, and the District.